Hailey Davidson

-Hailey Davidson (born November 10, 2000) is an American professional soccer player from Prosper, Texas, who plays as a defender.
-She most recently played for Dallas Trinity FC.
+Hailey Catherine Davidson (born November 10, 2000) is an American professional soccer player who plays as a defender.
+She most recently played for USL Super League club Dallas Trinity FC.

 Early life

-Davidson spent several years playing for the FC Dallas Youth Academy, participating in Nationals in 2015, 2016, and 2017.
+Raised in Prosper, Texas, Davidson spent several years playing for the FC Dallas Youth Academy, participating in Nationals in 2015, 2016, and 2017.
 She was captain between 2017 and 2018.
 Davidson helped the team win the 2017 ECNL National Championship and two Texas Conference Championships.
 Additionally, Davidson was a two-time Market Training Invitee and played twice against the U.S. Soccer U15 Girls National Team.

 Davidson also played for Prosper High School, leading the team to 26 wins in her junior year as well as a 5A regional finals appearance.

 College career

 Oklahoma Sooners, 2018–2019

 In 2018, Davidson began her college soccer career at the University of Oklahoma.
 As a freshman, she started 13 games for the Sooners.
 In her sophomore year, Davidson made 20 appearances, further establishing herself as a key player for the team.